 Hello and welcome to the website of the New England Hebrew Farmers of the Emanuel Society!

-We are exceptionally proud that our "NEHFES Synagogue and Creamery Site" was named Connecticut's 24th State Archaeological Preserve in 2007,(see photo, right) and (see update, below, right) the site was listed on the National Register of Historic Places in 2012!
+We are exceptionally proud that our "NEHFES Synagogue and Creamery Site" was named Connecticut's 24th State Archaeological Preserve in 2007,(see photo, right) and (see update, below, right) that the site was listed on the National Register of Historic Places, and the CT Register of Historic Places in 2012!

-Because the formation "of the Emanuel Society" really has no historic precedent, we have recently come to believe that these words were added on in order to created the "acronym" "NEHFES."
-With one more "h" it would spell the word "nefesh" - which, in Hebrew, means soul or spirit.
+Because the formation "of the Emanuel Society" really has no historic precedent, we have recently come to believe that these words were added in order to created the "acronym" "NEHFES."
+With one more "h," it spells the Hebrew word "nefesh" - which means soul or spirit!.

-Currently, our small but dedicated descendant/members reside in 15 states: Arizona, California, Connecticut, Colorado, Florida, Georgia, Illinois, Indiana Maryland, Massachusetts, Michigan, New Jersey, New York, Wisconsin and Canada, and represent 17 of the perhaps 50 NEHFES families that lived in Chesterfield's Russian Jewish Immigrant community from 1890 until the late 1930's.
+Currently, our small but dedicated descendant/members reside in 14 states: Arizona, California, Connecticut, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Massachusetts, Michigan, New Jersey, New York, Wisconsin and Canada, and represent 17 of the perhaps 50 NEHFES families that lived in Chesterfield's Russian Jewish Immigrant community from 1890 until the late 1930's.